-BIOL 201 Human Anatomy and Physiology I Four Credits
+Human Anatomy and Physiology I

 This course will acquaint students with the structure and function of the human body with emphasis on coordination and adjustment mechanisms and correlation with necessary chemical processes.
 Laboratory periods provide practical understanding of human systems and evaluation of fundamental concepts.
-Threehour lecture, three-hour laboratory per week.
+Students may take BIOL 201 and BIOL 202 or BIOL 340 and BIOL 440.
+Students who receive credit for BIOL 201 and/or BIOL 202 may not then take BIOL 340 and/or BIOL 440, and students who receive credit for BIOL 340 and/or BIOL 440 may not then take BIOL 201 and/or BIOL 202.
+Three-hour lecture, three-hour laboratory per week.